 "New Smiles Dental is one of the very best in the business.
 All staff were personable, professional and clearly cared for my well being.
 I highly recommend them."

-All of our procedures, everything from removing decay and filling a tooth to placing porcelain veneers, can be performed under sedation.
+All of our procedures, everything from removing decay and filling a tooth to placing ceramic veneers, can be performed under sedation.
 Sedation does add some cost to your treatment, but most overly anxious patients feel it is well worth it.

 Will I feel anything during my treatment?

 Patients sometimes confuse sedation with anesthesia.
 They are not the same at all.
 Sedation relaxes you.
 Local anesthesia numbs the area we are working on.
 Modern anesthetics are so effective that it’s a guarantee you won’t feel a thing during the treatment.

 How long do the effects of dental sedation last?